IvanPartsunev/survey_app_api/README.md

   - Adds a new comment to a specific question.
 The `question_id` must be provided in the request data.
   - Rate-limited to prevent spam and abuse, especially as this endpoint is accessible to anonymous users.
   - Protected with a honeypot mechanism to defend against bot attacks.
+  - Anonymous users can make only one comment per question, while logged-in users have no such limits.
+  - A cookie is created for anonymous users when they post a comment for a question.
+This cookie is used to authenticate them for update and delete operations on their comment.

 - **Update Comment**:
   - `PATCH /comments/<int:pk>/`